-Many car rental agencies and travel booking sites offer promotional codes that can be found on their own sites or on sites such as RetailMeNot or Groupon.
-Currently, RetailMeNot has a coupon for up to 25 percent off at Budget and 35 percent off at Avis.
+Many car rental agencies and travel booking sites offer promotional codes on their own sites or on sites such as RetailMeNot or Groupon.
+Currently, RetailMeNot has a coupon for up to 35% off Budget and Avis rentals.

 10. Ride-Sharing Services

-It’s no secret that Uber fares tend to be cheaper than the average taxi, and the service can be even more economical if you use a coupon.
-If you haven’t used Uber or competitor Lyft before, you can score $15 off your first ride with a coupon from Offers.com.
-The site also offers a Lyft coupon good for $5 off your first trip with the company.
+It’s no secret that Uber fares tend to be cheaper than the average taxi, but the service can be even more economical if you use a coupon.
+If you haven’t used Uber, you can score $15 off your first ride with a coupon from Offers.com.
+The site also offers a Lyft coupon good for $15 off your first trip with the company.

 11. Arts and Crafts Items

 If you’re not shopping with a coupon at a craft store, you’re overspending, said James.
-Stores such as Hobby Lobby, JOANN Fabric & Craft Stores and Michaels always have coupons for a minimum of 40 percent off any one regularly priced item, he said.
-You’ll also find coupons for 20 percent off your entire purchase and $10 off $50.
+Stores such as Hobby Lobby, Joann Fabric & Craft Stores and Michaels always have coupons for a minimum of 40% off any one regularly priced item, he said.

 Rather than pay full price for cookware, dinnerware, small kitchen appliances and home accents, look for coupons from home goods and department stores.

-For example, Bed Bath & Beyond offers a 20 percent off deal if you sign up to receive the retailer’s emails, said Brent Shelton of BFAds.net.
-You can also get 20 percent off a single item by signing up to receive text messages from the retailer.
+For example, Bed Bath & Beyond offers a 20% off deal if you sign up to receive the retailer’s emails, said Brent Shelton of BFAds.net.

 Coupons are often available for diapers, said James, adding that an online search can yield printable coupons for savings of $2 to $5 per package for most popular brands.